-The Open Emulation Platform (OEP)
+About The Open Emulation Platform

+All of this is delivered by our platform architecture.
 The OEP is divided into:

 - Cloud storage: Where all data is stored, such as systems, components, and their assets.

 - Emulation server: Where the models are built and executed.

 - Gateway service: Used to connect the emulation server with third-party software and hardware.

-The rule for making a connection is simple; two components can be connected if their ports are of the same type (e.g. electric) and the connection is made from an output port to an input port.
-Moreover, one output port can be connected to several input ports.
+The rule for making a connection is simple.
+Two components can be connected if their ports are the same type (e.g. electric) and the connection is made from an output to an input port.
+Also, one output port can be connected to several input ports.